 Records of Processing Activities

-Records of Processing Activities, often shortened to ROPA, are the GDPR Article 30 accountability inventory for personal-data processing.
-For AI systems, they are the map of who processes what data, why, where it goes, and which controls are supposed to follow it.
+Records of Processing Activities, often shortened to ROPA, are the GDPR Article 30 inventory for personal-data processing.
+For AI systems, they are the accountable map of who processes what personal data, for what purpose, through which vendors and systems, for how long, and under which safeguards.

 Definition